EvacuationBehavior/2022-Hurricane-Ian-Survey-Study/README.md

 # Citing this Survey Instrument
 If you found this questionnaire useful for your research, emergency planning, and/or decision-making, we would be grateful if you cite this survey instrument.
 You can cite the instrument like this:

 Huang, S-K., Lindell, M., & Zhao, X. (2024).
+Survey of Protective Action Experiences in Hurricane Ian--Questionnaire A. https://github.com/EvacuationBehavior/2022-Hurricane-Ian-Survey-Study/blob/main/Questionnaire%20A.pdf
-Survey of Protective Action Experiences in Hurricane Ian.
+Huang, S-K., Lindell, M., & Zhao, X. (2024).
+Survey of Protective Action Experiences in Hurricane Ian--Questionnaire B. https://github.com/EvacuationBehavior/2022-Hurricane-Ian-Survey-Study/blob/main/Questionnaire%20B.pdf

 # Contact
 For any questions, please contact Dr. Shih-Kai Huang via shuang@jsu.edu.